 Cyclists, horse riders and pedestrians as well as drivers need to feel safe on our roads.
-By working with partners including Local Authorities and the Cheshire Road Safety Group we will continue to educate motorists on how to use roads safely, alongside carrying out enforcement activity against those who put themselves or others in danger.
+By working with partners we will continue to educate motorists on how to use roads safely, alongside carrying out enforcement activity against those who put themselves or others in danger.